 Note: Obviously, it was just a matter of time before something like this (virtual virtual reality) happened!
 "Virtual reality" is part of "reality" isn't it?
 So why not represent it as well, as part of vr...
-Etc etc.
+Etc.

-Which bring us to the 20 years old question: when will we start trigger new experiences with VR not necessarily linked with some kind representation, even if it is an "hallucination" or some sort of surrealistic visual narrative as stated here?
+Which brings us to the 20 years old question: when will we start trigger new experiences with VR that are not necessarily linked to some kind of representation, even if this representation is an "hallucination", or some sort of surrealistic visual narrative as stated here?

-But this question address the paradoxal limitations or presuppositions of the media so to say.
-It seems to open doors to alternate realitis, but at the same time, it is entirely based on perspective, human vision and sound perception.
-In fact quite limitative and hard to overcome, but nonetheless dimensions of human perception that have been challenged for a long time now by ther artistic practices.
+But this question addresses the paradoxal limitations or presuppositions of the media itself, so to say.
+It seems to open doors to alternate realities, but at the same time, it is entirely based on perspective, human vision and sound perception.
+It is in fact quite limitative and hard to overcome, but nonetheless dimensions of human perception that have been challenged for a long time by artistic practices of different sorts.

 Via Tender Claws